Getting Started

 2. The Kirk Kerkorian School of Medicine at UNLV Office of Admissions requires that all prospective applicants who are seeking detailed information or advanced advising attend a virtual information session.

-These Zoom meetings occur one to two times per month between September and June each cycle.
-The 45-minute presentation will go over many details and there is a live Q&A at the end with admissions leadership.
+These Zoom meetings occur one to two times per month.
+The 45-minute presentation will go over many details about the degree, the school, and how to apply.
+There is a live Q&A at the end with admissions and recruitment leadership.

-Similarly, the office of diversity, equity and inclusion offers workshops and programming throughout the year and by registering in the Pre-Applicant Inquiry database, you will receive information about those various sessions.
+Similarly, the school offers workshops and programming throughout the year and by registering in the Pre-Applicant Inquiry database, you will receive information about those various sessions.

 Also available from September to May are Kirk Kerkorian Medical Education Building tours led by student ambassadors.
-These interactive walking tours of our newest facility is a great opportunity to get a student’s perspective.
+These interactive walking tours are a great opportunity to get a student’s perspective.

 Finally, to view our full events and workshop schedule at any time or to RSVP to an event, please go to our events calendar.